duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_displaying.md

 **\*\*Note:** The `item` template is only used when your Spice instant answer returns multiple items (e.g. Jobs, Recipes, Apps)

-- Generally, a **string** is provided to indicate the name of the pre-defined Spice template to be used, e.g. "products_item"
+- Generally, a **string** is provided to indicate the name of the built-in Spice template to be used, e.g. "products_item"
 - Alternatively, a **function** can be provided when a custom template is necessary, e.g. `Spice.quixey.item`, which references the file "**/share/spice/quixey/item.handlebars**".

 ## item_custom *string|function*